hexalellogram/hexalellogram.github.io/index.md

 layout: default
 ---

-Welcome to **HexWeb**, the website of Bryce Tsuyuki (a.k.a Hexalellogram)!
+Welcome to Bryce Tsuyuki (a.k.a Hexalellogram)’s website!

-Under construction at the moment, come back later!
+I’m continually updating this and adding new content!

 ## My Projects
 - [mac-setup](https://github.com/hexalellogram/mac-setup) - Setup script for macOS, to set up a Mac with my preferred tools